 Of course, I can’t live off scrambled eggs (with lots of cheese) and ginormous bowls of cereal, so when I need a quick breakfast fix I like to go for Dutch pancakes.
 They take about 3 minutes to prep and while they are cooking in the oven, I can

 get dressed, do laundry, watch TV.

 I love these strawberry Dutch baby pancakes with rosemary because the flavor combination is so delicious.
-The combination of sweet, fresh strawberries with a hint of rosemary and a drizzling of pure maple syrup… total yum.
-I will sometimes make a couple of pans and just eat it throughout the day.
+The combination of sweet, fresh strawberries with a hint of rosemary and a drizzle of pure maple syrup… totally yum.
+I will sometimes make a couple of pans and just eat them throughout the day.

 - 3 large eggs, room temperature

 - 1 cup (125 g) all-purpose flour